exceptionless/Exceptionless/README.md

 ***

-_** NOTE: This branch is for Exceptionless 2.0 which is a work in progress.
+_This branch is for Exceptionless 2.0 which is a work in progress.
 Please switch to the 1.4 branch if you are looking for the stable version._

 ***